 We’ll look at some challenges to your dental health as you age, and what you and Comfort Dental Centre can do to protect it.

 - While dry mouth does not necessarily come with aging, it nonetheless affects 30% of patients older than 65 years and up to 40% of patients older than 80 years.

 - Increased gastric pH can accompany aging and lead to acid reflux that can be damaging to teeth.

 - Loss of nerve sensitivity with age can hide dental issues that need early detection.
 Elderly people might just not feel developing tooth problems.

-- Among the elderly there is increased incidence of mouth, throat, tongue cancers and dentists need to be aware of this risk.
+- Among the elderly, there is an increased incidence of mouth, throat, tongue cancers and dentists need to be aware of this risk.
 The average age of diagnosis is 62 and rates go up 7 times for those over age 65; meaning that vigilance is important.

 - Elderly patients might have heart conditions artificial joints, or implants, and so require antibiotics to reduce their elevated risk of infection during dental work.

-- Finally, the simple things, increased risk of cavities due to gum recession, and elevated risk of gum disease, which can lead to infection and/or tooth loss.
+- Finally, simple things increase the risk of cavities due to gum recession, and an elevated risk of gum disease, which can lead to infection and/or tooth loss.

 Conditions That Can Be Caused or Complicated by an Oral Infection Like Gum Disease